hjk789/NXEnhanced/README.md

 - Option to show only queries from unnamed devices.
 ![Other Devices button](https://i.imgur.com/V7HFiJL.png)

 - Ability to specify domains that should be hidden from the logs.
-It comes with a "Filters" button that, when clicked, shows the list of domains currently set to be hidden.
 ![New domain filtering for the logs](https://i.imgur.com/cdbwwaJ.png)
 You can either manually type (or paste) domains, or click on the new "Hide" button, alongside the Allow/Deny buttons, which lets you hide domains with few clicks.
 Clicking on it opens the same popup used by the "Allow/Deny" buttons, enabling you to edit the domain first if you want, or hiding the whole root domain.
 If you click on the "Filters" button, you can view and edit the current list of domains set to be hidden.
 All domains that include any one of these domains are hidden.
 By default, it hides **\*.nextdns.io** and **\*.arpa** queries, but can be changed as you like.
 You can also temporarily disable the filtering, by switching off the "Enable filtering" switch.
 (Note: the specified domains are hidden only from you, it doesn't remove from the server.)